Biometrics Capability Statement

 - Collect, correlate, and produce Certification Test Report

-Deliverables from the certification services may include discrepancy reports.
+Deliverables from the conformance services may include discrepancy reports.
 Consistent with the NVLAP accreditation, iBeta produces an Excel spreadsheet containing line item summaries of findings of discrepancies between the tested application and the requirements.
 The discrepancy report is used in our procedures to track the findings to closure.
 Once all discrepancies are closed and the software is fully functional, then it is capable of passing an audit and being certified.

 Other deliverable may also include daily or weekly status reports, a requirements to test matrix, test cases, and a final report with opinions and recommendations.

 iBeta will produce a report of compliance.
 The full report of compliance typically contains the following sections:

 - Executive Summary – including identification of the application audited

 - Introduction – Test methods, documentation and introduction to the test report

 - Background – Nomenclature and summary of procedures and any deviations from documented test methods.

 - System Identification – Detailed identification of system including all dependencies and detailed description of the test environment and test systems

 - Review and Test Results – Summary of results, exceptions and exclusions from testing (if any)